bottlepy/bottle/apidoc/plugindev.rst

   def secure_area(user):
       print 'Hello %s' % user

 Of cause it is a bad idea to store clear passwords in a dictionary.
-Apart from that this example is actually quite complete and usable.
+But besides that, this example is actually quite complete and usable as it is.

 Writing Hooks
 ================

 .. versionadded:: 0.9
-As described above, hooks allow you to register functions to be called during specific stages of the request circle.
-There are currently three hooks available:
+As described above, hooks allow you to register functions to be called at specific stages during the request circle.
+There are currently only two hooks available:

 before_request
     This hook is called immediately before each route callback.